Skip to content

 It has an apparent magnitude of 9.23 and is approximately 5,000 light years distant from the Sun.

 A giant planet was discovered orbiting the star in October 2001.
-The planet has a mass at least 2.45 times that of Jupiter, and orbits the star with a period of 730.6 days.
+The planet, HD 23079 b, has a mass at least 2.41 times that of Jupiter and orbits the star with a period of 724.5 days at a distance of 1.586 astronomical units (AU).

 HD 25171